Lexicon

 ORIGINAL

-The institutional arrangement in which every exercise of power must leave a verifiable trace — a receipt specifying the 5-tuple of accountable governance: what was done, under what authority, within what limits, on what grounds, and through what recourse.
-The concept extends a principle familiar from constitutional law (the requirement that state action be justified and challengeable) into computational infrastructure, where decisions affecting persons are increasingly made by automated systems operating at speeds that preclude real-time human oversight.
+Every exercise of power must leave a verifiable trace — a receipt specifying the 5-tuple of accountable governance: what was done, under what authority, within what limits, on what grounds, and through what recourse.
+Constitutional law has long demanded that state action be justified and challengeable; the receipt regime extends this principle into computational infrastructure, where decisions affecting persons are increasingly made by automated systems operating beyond real-time human oversight.
 A receipt regime does not prevent the exercise of power; it ensures that power, once exercised, can be inspected, contested, and corrected by those affected.
-The absence of receipts is not merely an inconvenience — it is the structural precondition for domination without accountability.
+The absence of receipts is not an inconvenience.
+It is the precondition for domination without accountability.

 Records Need Sunset